Six Days in Fallujah is coming to PC and consoles in 2021

-Six Days in Fallujah was so controversial when it was proposed that the developers abandoned it.
+Six Days in Fallujah was so controversial when Konami first proposed it that the developers abandoned it.
 Now the video game capturing the experience of war will debut on the consoles and PC in 2021.

-Nobody wanted to publish the game in 2009 after war veterans and others opposed to the war in Iraq protested the very idea of the game.
+Nobody wanted to publish the game in 2009 after veterans and others opposed to the war in Iraq protested the very idea of the game.
 But after more than a decade of time passing, game developers are going to give it a try again and publish the title this year.
-It’s going to walk the same line that we saw with Call of Duty: Modern Warfare, about how realistic war video games should be.
+It’s going to walk the same line that we saw with Call of Duty: Modern Warfare about how realistic war video games should be.

 The game is a tactical military shooter based on the real-world events that took place in the Second Battle for Fallujah in 2004, when Western soldiers had to clear out an Al Qaeda stronghold after the group seized one of Iraq’s major cities.
 It was a street-by-street, house-by-house battle, and it was very bloody.